-2. General information of Communicable Disease/ Vancomycin Resistant Enterococci (VRE).
+2. General Information of Communicable Disease/ Vancomycin Resistant Enterococci (VRE).
 There are two types Alert Organism of enterococci which commonly colonise humans and occasionally cause infections - Enterococcus faecalis and Enterococcus faecium.
-Vancomycin resistance in these organisms is becoming increasingly common in hospitals thus reducing therapeutic options particularly for those who are debilitated with chronic or complex medical conditions. debilitated with emonic of complex medical conditions.
-Clinical Condition Datients may be colonized in their gut/urine/wound/invasive Cimical Condition Patients may be colonised in their gut/urine/wound/invasive devices sites without signs of infection.
-Datients many as an to deviate a 1-feether a silver as 1 Patients may go on to develop infection such as wound infections, urinary tract infections of blood stream infections that requires treatment.
-Incubation period Variable - Estimates of the incubation period vary from days - to weeks or even longer.
-Mode of Spread Contact: - Direct - touching. - Indirect - via the hands of HCWs touching contaminated patient care equipment or environmental surfaces. - Faecal - Oral - where hands or items contaminated with faecal organisms are placed directly into the mouth.
-Notifiable disease Ne Notifiable disease No Period of As long as the organism is isolated from a wound/ site which communicability has not healed or patient has loose stools or is incontinent of urine if VRE detected in urine.
+Vancomycin resistance in these organisms is becoming increasingly common in hospitals thus reducing therapeutic options particularly for those who are debilitated with chronic or complex medical conditions. desintated with one of complex medical conditions.
+Clinical Condition Patients may be colonised in their gut/urine/wound/invasive Cilineal Condition devices sites without signs of infection. devices sites without signs of infection.
+Patients may go on to devolon infection such as wound Patients may go on to develop infection such as wound infections, urinary tract infections of blood stream infections that requires treatment.
+Incubation period Variable - Estimates of the incubation period vary from days to weeks or even longer.
+Mode of Spread Contact: - Direct - touching. - Indirect - via the hands of HCWs touching contaminated patient care equipment or environmental surfaces. - Faecal - Oral - where hands or items contaminated with faecal organisms are placed directly into the mouth. , , , , , , , , , , , , , , , , , , , , Notifiable disease No Period of As long as the organism is isolated from a wound/ site which communicability has not healed or patient has loose stools or is incontinent of , urine if VRE detected in urine.
 Some specialist areas e.g. Renal medicine may continue to isolate asymptomatic patients.
-Persons most at risk Patients, who are immunocompromised, have surgical wounds, pressure ulcers, invasive devices or received several courses of antibiotics.
-1
+Persons most at risk Patients, who are immunocompromised, have surgical wounds, pressure ulcers, invasive devices or received several courses of antibiotics. courses of artificities.

 NHS Greater Glasgow & Clyde Page 6 of 9

 CONTROL OF INFECTION COMMITTEE

-CONTROL OF THE CONTROL COMMITTEE Effective July 2022
+CONTROL OF THE ESTION COMMITTEE Effective July 2022

 From

 VANCOMYCIN RESISTANT ENTEROCOCCI Review July 2024

 Date

 GUIDANCE (VRE) Version 2